Paola2

 • Louenas ZEMMOUR: "Data-driven laminar-turbulent transition models for turbomachinery flows".
 Funding: Sorbonne Institute of Computation and Data Science.

-Master Interns (ongoing)
+Interns (ongoing)

 External team members and collaborators